SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 One of of these two branches will always be executed.
-Because the temperature has increased to ``40`` degrees Fahrenheit, it is no longer cold enough to advise knitwear, and so the ``else`` branch is triggered instead.
+Because the temperature has increased to ``40`` degrees Fahrenheit, it is no longer cold enough to advise wearing a scarf, and so the ``else`` branch is triggered instead.

 If else statements can be chained together,